Yoast/wordpress-seo/readme.txt

 	* Removed screen_icon() calls.
 	* Fixed a bug in robots meta tag on singular items.
 	* Fix double robots header, WP native settings will be respected - props [Jrf](http://profiles.wordpress.org/jrf).
+	* When post published data is newer than last modified date, use that in XML sitemap, props [mindingdata](https://github.com/mindingdata).

 * i18n
 	*